Mutiny/The Bad Seed: Mutiny!

 The initial recordings for Mutiny! took place at Hansa, where they had recorded The Bad Seed, but after an Australian tour (minus Mick Harvey) they continued in London.

-Trouser Press said, "the posthumous Mutiny! was released at the correct time: it wouldn't have been easy to follow.
+Trouser Press said that "the posthumous Mutiny! was released at the correct time: it wouldn't have been easy to follow.
 Like The Bad Seed, it mixes two furious numbers with a pair of funereal dirges.
-"Jennifers Veil," a harrowing lament, is perhaps the band's finest song ever – neither John Cale nor Alfred Hitchcock was ever this scary.
+'Jennifer's Veil', a harrowing lament, is perhaps the band's finest song ever – neither John Cale nor Alfred Hitchcock was ever this scary."
 AllMusic claimed, "the group bowed out with artistic extremism intact, if not always exploding all over the place as in years past."

 The cover art was conceived by Cave and Anita Lane, but constructed by Cave alone.

 Cave later declared the recording, "a documentary of the group in utter collapse.
 The four songs are utterly dissimilar to each other because we all knew it was the last record and there was no longer any union within the group.
 It's not like we reached a point where we couldn't get any better.
 I just think we dissolved mid-climb".

 Cave claimed there were tensions within the band at the recording sessions.
 "I knew that I wasn't getting along creatively with Rowland Howard, but we were still friends.
-There were different conflicts but it's kind of hard to put my finger on what they were now," he said.
+There were different conflicts but it's kind of hard to put my finger on what they were now", he said.

 Howard described the recording process as "a nightmare.
 I'd done four or five hours of guitar overdubs, I'd worked out three or four completely different things which I played over a very skeletal track.
-I'd play one which would be rejected by Nick ad infinitum."
+I'd play one which would be rejected by Nick ad infinitum".
 Recording later continued without Howard's knowledge, with Blixa Bargeld completing the guitar track on "Mutiny in Heaven".
-Bargeld said, "It was manifestly obvious that Rowland and Nick didn't get on any more.
+Bargeld said, "It was manifestly obvious that Rowland and Nick didn't get on anymore.
 Nick just wanted me to play guitar on Rowland's guitar and amp set up.
 That's what I remember.
-I didn't delve into the psychological situation."
+I didn't delve into the psychological situation".

 German director Heiner Mühlenbrock filmed the recording of "Jennifer's Veil" and "Swampland" for his documentary "Die Stadt" (The city) which also featured Cave.
 However, the footage remained unused and was only released briefly as an unofficial DVD-R via a Birthday Party fansite.